One principle of minimalism is to eliminate what is unnecessary and this is the key to productivity.

 Just because you’re constantly on the go, doesn’t mean you’re achieving anything of value.
-You're exhausted, but you don't have anything to show for it.
+You're exhausted and you don't have anything to show for it.

 If you stop moving for a moment and focus on what’s important to you, you can accomplish a lot more.

 “You don’t need more time...you just need to decide.” -Seth Godin